Avature/confight/README.md

 The name of those files will determine the order in which they're parsed and the priority their values will have when merging.
 The last one wins.

+1. /etc/app/config.toml
+2. /etc/app/conf.d/*
+3. ~/.config/app/config.toml
+4. ~/.config/app/conf.d/*

-This approach is very common in Unix and used in cron (`/etc/cron.d`), bash profiles (`/etc/profile.d`), apt (`/etc/apt/sources.list.d`), systemd and many others.
-Is specially good for externally managed configs or *debian-packaged* applications, avoiding clashes between installed files and generated configs, avoiding changes that would stay forever unless manually merged (Yes, I've said 💩MANUALLY💩💩Placing new files in `conf.d`, application configuration can change be extended and overriden without getting dirty.
+Is specially good for externally managed configs or *debian-packaged* applications, avoiding clashes between installed files and generated configs, for changes that would stay forever unless manually merged.

 ## Usage